Turtel216/typedjs/README.md

-# TypedJS - A Hindley–Milner Typed JavaScript Dialect
+# TypedJS - A Typed JavaScript Dialect

 TypedJS is a **source-to-source compiler** for a statically typed JavaScript-like language with **Hindley–Milner (HM) type inference**, implemented in Haskell.